jnafzig/KalmanFlow/docs/index.md

 title: Kalman Filter
 ---

 This code is an implementation of the Kalman Filter described [here][kalman-wiki].
+The model describes a mass on a frictionless surface buffeted by normally distributed random forces.
+The Kalman Filter attempts to estimate the position and velocity of the mass based on noisy observations of the position.
 The results are below:

 ![position and velocity plots](simple.png)